w3c/testtwf-website/CONTRIBUTING.md

 As an added benefit, this syntax makes keeping links up to date a lot easier as they are all placed at the bottom of the page.

+## File names

+File names should be lowercased, hyphenated and use the `.md` extension, e.g.:
+`review-process.md`.
+The build step will change that to `review-process.html` and use it as URL.

 ## Contribution workflow

 Contributions should follow the standard open source GitHub workflow (fork